MauiJerry/Pose2Art/README.md

     * landmarksAsGeom_wNDI.toe - similar to sphere, also rcvs video via NDI
     * handsAsEmitters.toe - particle emitters at hand tips (vid save to file)
     * OSC_TubularTrim.toe - make flat/tube skeleton between landmarks
-    * osc_fluidHand.toe - beginnings of putting a fluid  emitter on hands
+    * osc_fluidHand.toe - fluid emitter on hands using two [Fluid_simulation.tox](https://derivative.ca/community-post/asset/fluid-simulation-component/65741)

 A number of explorations are NOT in git at this time.
 I've been looking into using GLSL fluid sims, advanced TD Particle sims, etc.  Also potential to have a Pose2Art camera that does Hand Tracking and Gestures.